 International Paralympics Committee - IPC Classification Illustrations + Brand Guidelines

-The Paralympic classification system is essential—and notoriously complex.
-The IPC came to BIEN with a challenge: make it make sense, and make it visual.
-And do it without watering it down.
+Para sport cannot exist without classification, however, it can be complex.
+The IPC came to BIEN with a challenge: make it visual without compromising on detail.
 Our mission?
-Build a flexible illustration system that made classification easier to teach, grasp, and scale.
-So that’s exactly what we did: a full brand guide plus 196 custom illustrations, covering 11 disability types, 14 classification professionals, 8 environments, and 27 sports.
+Build a flexible illustration system that helps to teach, grasp, and bring to life the fundamentals of classification.
+So that’s exactly what we did: a full brand guide plus 196 custom illustrations from 27 different sports, covering all types of impairment and classification personnel from across the Paralympic Movement.

 We went full nerd.
-137 hours of deep-dive research into movement patterns, assistive gear, classifier protocols, and medical nuance.
-We worked side-by-side with accessibility expert David Jeffers and the Paralympic Committee, turning clinical complexity into clean, accessible visuals.
+137 hours of deep-dive research into movement patterns, adaptive equipment, classification procedures, and medical nuance.
+We worked side-by-side with accessibility expert David Jeffers and the IPC Classification team, turning complexity into clean, accessible visuals.

 What came out of that process?
 A scalable toolkit of characters and scenes, delivered in clean vector formats.
 Designed for reuse, built for clarity, and stress-tested for inclusion: body types, ages, skin tones, and genders, all checked.
-Even the way a prosthetic sits on a limb was vetted for accuracy.
-Now the IPC isn’t stuck with stock photos or generic stick figures.
-They’re rolling out custom-built assets that teach, clarify, and connect, with visuals that actually look like the people they represent.
-Because when fans understand the classification system, they don’t just watch.
+Now the IPC isn’t limited to stock photos or generic figures.
+They’re rolling out custom-built assets with visuals that do justice to the athletes and professionals they represent.
+Because when fans understand classification, they don’t just watch.
 They connect.
 When athletes feel seen, they compete with pride.
-And when everyone gets it, the mission gets stronger.
-Change starts with sport.
-And it starts here.
+And when everybody gets it, the Paralympic Movement can only grow stronger.
+Don’t forget, Change Starts with Sport.

-The Paralympic classification system is essential—and notoriously complex.
-The IPC came to BIEN with a challenge: make it make sense, and make it visual.
-And do it without watering it down.
+Para sport cannot exist without classification, however, it can be complex.
+The IPC came to BIEN with a challenge: make it visual without compromising on detail.
 Our mission?
-Build a flexible illustration system that made classification easier to teach, grasp, and scale.
-So that’s exactly what we did: a full brand guide plus 196 custom illustrations, covering 11 disability types, 14 classification professionals, 8 environments, and 27 sports.
+Build a flexible illustration system that helps to teach, grasp, and bring to life the fundamentals of classification.
+So that’s exactly what we did: a full brand guide plus 196 custom illustrations from 27 different sports, covering all types of impairment and classification personnel from across the Paralympic Movement.

 We went full nerd.
-137 hours of deep-dive research into movement patterns, assistive gear, classifier protocols, and medical nuance.
-We worked side-by-side with accessibility expert David Jeffers and the Paralympic Committee, turning clinical complexity into clean, accessible visuals.
+137 hours of deep-dive research into movement patterns, adaptive equipment, classification procedures, and medical nuance.
+We worked side-by-side with accessibility expert David Jeffers and the IPC Classification team, turning complexity into clean, accessible visuals.

 What came out of that process?
 A scalable toolkit of characters and scenes, delivered in clean vector formats.
 Designed for reuse, built for clarity, and stress-tested for inclusion: body types, ages, skin tones, and genders, all checked.
-Even the way a prosthetic sits on a limb was vetted for accuracy.
-Now the IPC isn’t stuck with stock photos or generic stick figures.
-They’re rolling out custom-built assets that teach, clarify, and connect, with visuals that actually look like the people they represent.
-Because when fans understand the classification system, they don’t just watch.
+Now the IPC isn’t limited to stock photos or generic figures.
+They’re rolling out custom-built assets with visuals that do justice to the athletes and professionals they represent.
+Because when fans understand classification, they don’t just watch.
 They connect.
 When athletes feel seen, they compete with pride.
-And when everyone gets it, the mission gets stronger.
-Change starts with sport.
-And it starts here.
+And when everybody gets it, the Paralympic Movement can only grow stronger.
+Don’t forget, Change Starts with Sport.

-The Paralympic classification system is essential—and notoriously complex.
-The IPC came to BIEN with a challenge: make it make sense, and make it visual.
-And do it without watering it down.
+Para sport cannot exist without classification, however, it can be complex.
+The IPC came to BIEN with a challenge: make it visual without compromising on detail.
 Our mission?
-Build a flexible illustration system that made classification easier to teach, grasp, and scale.
-So that’s exactly what we did: a full brand guide plus 196 custom illustrations, covering 11 disability types, 14 classification professionals, 8 environments, and 27 sports.
+Build a flexible illustration system that helps to teach, grasp, and bring to life the fundamentals of classification.
+So that’s exactly what we did: a full brand guide plus 196 custom illustrations from 27 different sports, covering all types of impairment and classification personnel from across the Paralympic Movement.

 We went full nerd.
-137 hours of deep-dive research into movement patterns, assistive gear, classifier protocols, and medical nuance.
-We worked side-by-side with accessibility expert David Jeffers and the Paralympic Committee, turning clinical complexity into clean, accessible visuals.
+137 hours of deep-dive research into movement patterns, adaptive equipment, classification procedures, and medical nuance.
+We worked side-by-side with accessibility expert David Jeffers and the IPC Classification team, turning complexity into clean, accessible visuals.

 What came out of that process?
 A scalable toolkit of characters and scenes, delivered in clean vector formats.
 Designed for reuse, built for clarity, and stress-tested for inclusion: body types, ages, skin tones, and genders, all checked.
-Even the way a prosthetic sits on a limb was vetted for accuracy.
-Now the IPC isn’t stuck with stock photos or generic stick figures.
-They’re rolling out custom-built assets that teach, clarify, and connect, with visuals that actually look like the people they represent.
-Because when fans understand the classification system, they don’t just watch.
+Now the IPC isn’t limited to stock photos or generic figures.
+They’re rolling out custom-built assets with visuals that do justice to the athletes and professionals they represent.
+Because when fans understand classification, they don’t just watch.
 They connect.
 When athletes feel seen, they compete with pride.
-And when everyone gets it, the mission gets stronger.
-Change starts with sport.
-And it starts here.
+And when everybody gets it, the Paralympic Movement can only grow stronger.
+Don’t forget, Change Starts with Sport.

-The Paralympic classification system is essential—and notoriously complex.
-The IPC came to BIEN with a challenge: make it make sense, and make it visual.
-And do it without watering it down.
+Para sport cannot exist without classification, however, it can be complex.
+The IPC came to BIEN with a challenge: make it visual without compromising on detail.
 Our mission?
-Build a flexible illustration system that made classification easier to teach, grasp, and scale.
-So that’s exactly what we did: a full brand guide plus 196 custom illustrations, covering 11 disability types, 14 classification professionals, 8 environments, and 27 sports.
+Build a flexible illustration system that helps to teach, grasp, and bring to life the fundamentals of classification.
+So that’s exactly what we did: a full brand guide plus 196 custom illustrations from 27 different sports, covering all types of impairment and classification personnel from across the Paralympic Movement.

 We went full nerd.
-137 hours of deep-dive research into movement patterns, assistive gear, classifier protocols, and medical nuance.
-We worked side-by-side with accessibility expert David Jeffers and the Paralympic Committee, turning clinical complexity into clean, accessible visuals.
+137 hours of deep-dive research into movement patterns, adaptive equipment, classification procedures, and medical nuance.
+We worked side-by-side with accessibility expert David Jeffers and the IPC Classification team, turning complexity into clean, accessible visuals.

 What came out of that process?
 A scalable toolkit of characters and scenes, delivered in clean vector formats.
 Designed for reuse, built for clarity, and stress-tested for inclusion: body types, ages, skin tones, and genders, all checked.
-Even the way a prosthetic sits on a limb was vetted for accuracy.
-Now the IPC isn’t stuck with stock photos or generic stick figures.
-They’re rolling out custom-built assets that teach, clarify, and connect, with visuals that actually look like the people they represent.
-Because when fans understand the classification system, they don’t just watch.
+Now the IPC isn’t limited to stock photos or generic figures.
+They’re rolling out custom-built assets with visuals that do justice to the athletes and professionals they represent.
+Because when fans understand classification, they don’t just watch.
 They connect.
 When athletes feel seen, they compete with pride.
-And when everyone gets it, the mission gets stronger.
-Change starts with sport.
-And it starts here.
+And when everybody gets it, the Paralympic Movement can only grow stronger.
+Don’t forget, Change Starts with Sport.

 No items found.